On this page, openaccess.nl offers current and factual information about Plan S.

 For publications resulting from calls that will be opened from January 1st, 2021, they must be available in open access immediately (without embargo) and with an open copyright (CC BY) license.
 This can be done according to one of the following routes:

 Since 2015, NWO has had a policy that publications arising from its funding must be available open access.
-In July 2020, NWO announced how it will implement the new requirements of Plan S. These are contained in the 'Open Access policy rule', which will become an integral part of the NWO subsidy scheme from January 2021.
+In July 2020, NWO announced how it will implement the new requirements of Plan S. These are contained in the document 'Implementation of Plan S', which will become an integral part of the NWO subsidy scheme from January 2021.
 With this policy rule, NWO elaborates on the implementation guidelines (Guidance to implementation) of Plan S as published by Coalition S on 31 May 2019.

 CoAlition S will develop a Journal Checker Tool that informs researchers whether a journal meets one of these requirements and what options researchers have if it does not.
-This tool will be available from November at www.journalcheckertool.org
+The beta version of this tool is available now.

 For questions about Plan S or the different routes to meet the criteria, you can always contact the open access contact person at your institution.